Efficient Application of Tensor Network Operators to Tensor Network States: Numerical Results

 To compare the performance of the different methods, we not only recorded the runtime but also the maximum size, i.e., the maximum number of tensor entries in the TTNS, during runtime, as a measure of memory requirement.
 The results averaged over five runs with different seeds for the random gates are plotted in ~\autoref{fig:circ_sim_results}.

-The first thing to note is that the Zip-Up method fails to converge to an error much below $1$ for any of the three structures, even for the largest bond dimensions.
-However, the other methods converge to numerical error for a bond dimension of $\Bar{D} = 50$ for both T3NS structures, but not for the MPS.
-The simulations using the MPS cannot achieve an error below $10^{-2}$ at all.
+For the two tree structures, all methods converge to numerical error for a bond dimension of $\Bar{D} = 50$ for both T3NS structures, but not for the MPS.
+However, the simulations using the MPS cannot achieve an error below $10^{-2}$ at all.
 Notably, the TTNS also requires similar or fewer resources, both in terms of memory and runtime, compared to the MPS to achieve the same error.
-This supports that long-range interactions cause problems for less optimized structures, thereby demonstrating that TTN can provide an advantage over the simpler tensor train structure.
-When examining methods other than the Zip-Up method, we observe them performing within a similar range.
-However, the SRC performs slightly worse, requiring more memory and runtime to achieve a desired error.
-For the other three methods, there is no relevant difference in performance when considering the memory requirement.
-Surprisingly, the performance regarding runtime is the opposite of our initial expectation.
-The contraction and truncation algorithm performs best, followed by the DM-based method and then our CBC method.
-This is likely due to the very low bond dimension of the TTNO, which represents the quantum circuit.
+This supports that long-range interactions cause problems for less optimised structures, thereby demonstrating that TTN can provide an advantage over the simpler tensor train structure.
+When examining the performance of the different methods, we note that Zip-Up is the fastest for tree structures, though it loses its runtime advantage for large-bond-dimension MPSs.
+On the other hand, the SRC is significantly slower than the CBC, DM and direct application methods.
+This is the most significant for the tree with only leaf phyiscal legs~\autoref{fig:csim_binary}, which has the most tensors with more than two virtual legs.
+For the other three methods, the direct method performs best in terms of runtime, with the DM and CBC following thereafter.
+This discrepancy from the other numerical example is likely due to the TTNO's small bond dimension.
+On the other hand, all three methods perform practically the same when considering the number of tensor elements required rather than the runtime.
+Additionally, the number of tensor elements required to achieve a given error is higher for the SRC.
+Notably, the Zip-Up method requires a similar number of elements for the same error as the SRC.